rasoulazizii/iran_economic_data_visualization/README.md

 ## 📂 Project Structure
 - `data.csv`: The primary dataset containing Iran's economic indicators.
 - `plots/`: Generated visualizations in PNG format.
-- `analysis_script.py`: The core Python logic for data processing and visualization.

 ---
 *Developed as part of an economic data research and visualization study.*